Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 {% endtabs %}

 <br/>
-However, if you haven't decided on the annotations to add yet, you can add and modify the annotations at a later time as well.
+If you have not decided on the annotations to add yet, you can add and modify the annotations at a later time as well, and you can manipulate annotations that have already been uploaded.

-Using the R or Python clients facilitates batch and automated population of annotations across many files.
-The Web client is useful when uploading a single file, or if a minor change needs to be made to annotations on a few files.

-For the command line, Python, and R clients, you can manipulate annotations

 {% tabs %}
 	{% tab Command %}